marvin-hansen/SpecBase/specfile.md

 Print error, if the update failed.
 Print "specfile does not exist" if the specfile is not found

-* Delete an existing specfile
-spec delete --id 1
+* Delete an existing specfile, identified b spec delete 1

 * List all specfiles
 spec list